 mono no aware.

 LIVE PAINT & PREVIEW DINNER.
 MAR 30.
 7PM ~ 9:30PM.

 Mono No Aware. 物の哀れ.
 A sensitivity to ephemera.

-Limited to 40 seats, this catered, sit down, dinner will blend music, food and art into a ephemeral production that aims to establish the new contemporary expression of ‘Mono No Aware’.
-The main course will be served on hand painted plates by Jun Inoue & Ion Fukazawa (Mukumono) which be given to all guests as a memento of the night.
+Limited to 40 seats, this catered, sit down, dinner blended music, food and art into a ephemeral production that aimed to establish the new contemporary expression of ‘Mono No Aware’.
+The main course was served on hand painted plates by Jun Inoue & Ion Fukazawa (Mukumono) which were also given to all guests as a memento of the night.

 slide show from our live paint, dinner and music event.